 Training Dates: TBA

-As the campus mourns the loss of our design student Nohemi Gonzalez in the Paris tragedy, please know that Counseling and Psychological Services has on-call counselors available if you feel the need to talk with someone about your emotional response to these events.
+Please know that Counseling and Psychological Services has on-call counselors available if you feel the need to talk with someone about your emotional response to these events.
 Please call CAPS at (562) 985-4001 or walk in during our office hours (8:30am - 4:30pm) to speak with a counselor.
 After hours, you can call our phone number to speak with a phone counselor if you feel you are in crisis.

 For the Community (Off Campus)